jnozzi/cocoadev.com/markdown/index.md

 The New CocoaDev
 ================

-**EDITING HAS BEEN TEMPORARILY DISABLED**
+**EDITING HAS BEEN DISABLED HERE**

-The CocoaDev site is undergoing some big changes to take it into 2013 and beyond.
+The CocoaDev site is undergoing some big changes to take it into 2014 and beyond.
 See below for details.

+You can currently contribute edits via a fork and pull request on [github](https://github.com/jnozzi/cocoadev.com).

 The Skinny
 ----------